Dispute Resolution Policy and Procedure

 4. Review of Dispute Resolution Policy

-4.1 The school will review its Dispute Resolution Policy at least once a year through the IPRAA conducted by the Independent Internal Process Auditor.
+4.1 The College will review its Dispute Resolution Policy at least once a year through the IPRAA conducted by the Independent Internal Process Auditor.

 4.2 In addition, the Process Owner will do a review of the process at least once a year to ensure that it is up to date and relevant.